project-imprimis/libprimis/doc/engine.md

 volume; clipping keeps players out while letting particles through, and noclip keeps geometry from hampering the travel of projectiles and players.

+### 2.2.1 Air

+Air, the name for the lack of materials, unsurprisingly is the default "material" for the level.
+Air can be "placed" by `/editmat air` or `/air` whereupon it removes all previously existing materials flagged for that selection.

+The name "air" does not imply that there is any oxygen mechanics in the game and there is no material representing the lack of air.